-The first number is the percentage of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything.
+For these ratios, the first number is the percentage of your gross monthly income that can go toward housing.
+This ratio is figured on your total payment, including homeowners' insurance, HOA dues, PMI - everything.

-The second number in the ratio is what percent of your gross income every month which can be applied to housing costs and recurring debt.
-Recurring debt includes credit card payments, car loans, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, car loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, please use this Mortgage Loan Pre-Qualification Calculator.
+If you'd like to run your own numbers, we offer a Mortgage Pre-Qualification Calculator.

-Don't forget these are just guidelines.
-We'd be happy to help you pre-qualify to help you figure out how much you can afford.
+Remember these ratios are just guidelines.
+We'd be happy to help you pre-qualify to determine how much you can afford.

 Got a Question?